animatedmax/docs-rabbitmq-staging/index.html.md

 * In the `1.5.0, 1.5.1, 1.5.2, 1.5.3` releases, when performing a fresh installation or upgrade, if you have the rabbitmq\_jsonrpc\_channel or rabbitmq\_jsonrpc\_channel_examples plugins selected then the RabbitMQ nodes will fail to start.
 The plugins are no longer distributed with RabbitMQ and plugin validation was introduced in RabbitMQ `3.5.7`, causing the nodes to fail to start.
 To resolve this issue you should install/upgrade to version `1.5.4` or above of the tile.

 ### Feedback
-Please provide any bugs, feature requests, or questions to [the Pivotal Cloud Foundry&reg; Feedback list](mailto:pivotal-cf-feedback@pivotal.io).
+Please provide any bugs, feature requests, or questions to [the Pivotal Cloud Foundry Feedback list](mailto:pivotal-cf-feedback@pivotal.io).